caseyg/awesome/TOPICS.md

 *   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Real-time sync for Postgres.
+*   [electric-sql/electric](https://github.com/electric-sql/electric) - Read-path sync engine for Postgres that handles partial replication, data delivery and fan-out.

 *   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.